treyhunner/treyhunner.github.com/source/_posts/2021-09-16-how-to-flatten-a-list-in-python.markdown

 >>> groups = [["Hong", "Ryan"], ["Anthony", "Wilhelmina"], ["Margaret", "Adrian"]]
 ```

-We would like to take this nested list-of-lists of strings and turn into into a single list of strings:
+We would like to take this nested list-of-lists of strings and turn it into a single list of strings:

 ```pycon
 >>> expected_output = ["Hong", "Ryan", "Anthony", "Wilhelmina", "Margaret", "Adrian"]